illegalcall/papi-copy-n-paste/README.md

 5. **Configure Parameters**: Provide any required storage parameters
 6. **Copy Code**: Get the complete storage query code

-### Using Learning Mode
+### Using the Interface

-1. **Enable Learning Mode**: Click the 🎓 graduation cap icon in the header
+1. **Select Network**: Choose your target blockchain from supported networks
-2. **Explore Concepts**: Read explanations about pallets, calls, and parameters
+2. **Browse Pallets**: Explore available pallets and their functionality
-3. **Track Progress**: Monitor your learning journey across different topics
+3. **Configure Parameters**: Use the interactive forms to set parameters
-4. **Test Safely**: Use the mock simulator to practice without real transactions
+4. **Generate Code**: Get production-ready TypeScript code instantly
-5. **Choose Templates**: Select code complexity level from beginner to production
+5. **Copy & Use**: One-click copying with setup instructions included

 ## 🛠️ Development